trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 #### Request parameters

 This API makes use of path parameters.
-They are filled in the URL and should be in the correct order.
+They are part of the URL path and must be in the correct order.

 ```text
 https://realtime-api.trafiklab.se/v1/departures/{area id}?key={key}